mozilla/receiptverifier/README.md

 * A hook from the prompter to shut down the app (so you can't *just* remove the overlay element and use the app).

 * Some server flow where a failure is sent to the server so it can require successful verification before sending the full assets again (probably by setting a cookie).

+* Set a user-agent string on the verify check, that does something like `navigator.userAgent + '; receiptverifier/1.1'`